Linus1500/Linus1500/README.md

 - 👋 Hi, I’m @Leonke
-- 👀 I’m interested in Graphic designing
+- 👀 I’m interested in Electrical Engineering
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me IG leonke_254